 If your blood reports show an increase or decrease in the thyroid hormone levels one should notify their dentist before undergoing any dental treatment.

 Other common symptom of anaemia is paleness in the gums which take on a faded or even whiter shades of normal colour.
 This skin color like, can also affect tongue, and mucous membrane inside the mouth.
 Effect of anaemia on oral tissues include pain in tongue, paleness of tongue, swollen tongue or glossitis.
-Poor oral hygiene may also increase the risk of oral cancer.
+Poor dental hygiene may also increase the risk of oral cancer.

 It is recommended that smoking patients should be following a successful smoking cessation program before the surgical procedures are implemented.
 In patients with Parkinsons; it is difficult to maintain oral hygiene due to factors such as motor impairment, apathy, depression and dementia.
 Due to this the food which, not cleaned properly which in turn provides nutrition for bacteria leading to decay.